-Looking For a New Mercedes-Benz SLK-Class in your area?
+Looking for a Used SLK-Class in your area?

 Have you driven a 2012 Mercedes-Benz SLK-Class?